 The NBA Development League is the NBA’s official minor league, preparing players, coaches, officials, trainers, and front-office staff for the NBA while acting as the league’s research and development laboratory.
-Featuring 22 teams — all with one-to-one affiliations with NBA franchises — heading into the 2016-17 season, the league offers elite professional basketball at an affordable price in a fun, family-friendly atmosphere.
+Featuring 22 teams — all with one-to-one affiliations with NBA franchises — in the 2016-17 season, the league offers elite professional basketball at an affordable price in a fun, family-friendly atmosphere.

 Read below for more information on the NBA D-League.